Vandergempa/331adas88as1/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Seneca Take Home Test
+A simple React application made with create-react-app which lets the user select from a list of answers to a prompted question.
+The project utilizes static typing with Typescript to make debugging easier (in my opinion it serves almost as a basic documentation for the codebase and makes it easier for new devs to understand the code as well) and styled components for styling to speed up development.

+## How to Install and Run the project
-In the project directory, you can run:
+In the project directory, first run:

+### npm install
+to install all the dependencies the project needs.
+Then you can run:

-### `npm start`
+### npm start

-Runs the app in the development mode.\
+to run the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+In case you want to bundle React in production mode (optimized build, minified, compressed files) run:

-### `npm run build`
+### npm run build

-Builds the app for production to the `build` folder.\
+which builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+## How to Use the project
+It is very simple to use, the user tries to figure out and pick the right answers from the options below the quiz question.
+As it is just a small app to showcase a component and due to the limitations described below, currently the user can only answer to one question.
+The background gives a clue about how close the user is to selecting all the correct options.
+Once the correct answers are guessed, the screen locks and the app needs to be refreshed to unlock the screen.

-## Learn More
+## Limitations

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+This is not a fully fleshed out application by any means.
+It was mostly created to showcase a component and the logic needed to extract the selected values from said component and compare those with the actual answers.
+Right now the quiz data (answers, options, question) is just mock data, ideally this is something that we'd receive from a server and would need to handle it differently.
+Due to this we don't have any proper error handling in place.
+There are only 3 different background states defined currently, this wouldn't be helpful if we let's say had 10 answers (10X2 or 10X3 options) for a question.
+Additionally, the selected options on page load are randomized at the moment, as an extension to the current solution we should make sure that the correct answers are not picked randomly.